Contact InfoPure Mathematics

 These are the requirements for an undergraduate degree in Pure Math at Waterloo.
 If you have taken courses very similar to at least two thirds of the 3xx and 4xx courses listed here, then you can apply.
 If not, your chances are almost nil to get in, unfortunately.
 If you did already obtain the necessary background as an undergraduate, with a very good average, and if your research interests match up with someone in our department, then you can apply.
 Admission is very competitive and is not guaranteed by any means.

-Answer: The default "option" in our Master of Mathematics program is the Research Essay option.
-All students who are admitted into the MMath program are admitted into the research essay option.
-This requires 6 courses and a Research Essay, typically 20 to 35 pages in length.
+Answer: The default "option" in our Master of Mathematics program is the Research Paper option.
+All students who are admitted into the MMath program are admitted into the research paper option.
+This requires 6 courses and a Research Paper, typically 20 to 35 pages in length.
 After the first term, for some students we may propose that they transfer to the Thesis option, which requires 4 courses and a thesis, typically 50 to 100 pages in length.
 Usually, the students who are transferred into the Thesis option are those whose background preparation while they were undergraduates is already very strong, so much so that there are not many courses available that they could still take for credit, and they don’t need as much coursework preparation as others.
-This allows them much more time to complete a Master’s thesis, which is often significantly longer and mathematically deeper than a Research Essay.
-Note: Both the MMath (Research Essay) and the MMath (Thesis) programs are one year (3 terms) programs.
+This allows them much more time to complete a Master’s thesis, which is often significantly longer and mathematically deeper than a Research Paper.
+Note: Both the MMath (Research Paper) and the MMath (Thesis) programs are one year (3 terms) programs.

 Question: Can I apply directly to the PhD program with only an undergraduate degree?